phaserjs/phaser/README.md

 * Ensure a parent container is a Group before removing from its hash (thanks @rblopes #2397)
 * The Game Object Input Handler now checks to see if the Object was destroyed during the `onInputDown` phase, and bails out early if so (thanks @zeterain #2394)
 * The Destroy component will now call TweenManager.removeFrom, removing any active tweens from the TweenManager upon the Game Objects destructions (thanks @PokemonAshLovesMyTurkeyAndILikeYouTwo #2408)
 * Tween.update will now return `false` (flagging the Tween for destruction) should the Tween.target property every become falsey.
-This can happen if the object the Tween was tracking is destroyed, nulled or generally removed..
+This can happen if the object the Tween was tracking is destroyed, nulled or generally removed.
+* TweenData.repeatTotal is a new property that keeps track of the total number of times the Tween should repeat.
+If TweenData.start is called, as a result of the Tween repeatCount being > 0 then the child tween resets its total before re-starting.

 ### Bug Fixes